 - any recovery amounts you’ve received – this includes the outstanding capital and interest due to you from a bad debt

-- any other fees that you’ve paid us
+- any other fees that you’ve paid to us

-Note: these cashflows don’t include cash deposits and withdrawals, as we treat the moment of investment as the point at which you invest money in a loan – not when you deposit money.
+Note: these cashflows do not include cash deposits and withdrawals made by you, as we treat the moment of investment (through bidding at auction or buying loans from the Loan market) as the point at which you commit money in a loan.

 Points to remember